nelsonlbz/spotifly/README.md

 ## Note

 This script relies on web scraping techniques to download tracks from Spotify.
-It may be subject to potential changes in the Spotify API or website source code.
+It may be subject to potential changes in the Spotify API or website code source.

 Have Fun ;)